 The Young Fighter (Watch film) begins with a tough Brooklyn narrator’s voice.
 Tough as the boxing world is tough, tough as Ray Drake’s manager and trainer are tough; tough as the decision Ray Drake had to make.
 Would he become the Champ his manager and trainer were bent on making or the family man he also wanted to be?
 And, why did it have to be an either/or choice?
 In the fighting world, with the necessity of financial backing for the slightest chance at success, who owns Ray Drake – him or THEM?

-These questions are the centerpiece of Leo Hurwitz’s The Young Fighter, shown not only in Leo’s always-truthful ability to see what might otherwise be hidden, but also supported by the then-new ‘cinéma vérité’ style.
-Here we have Ray Drake, the young fighter, in real life.
+These questions are the centerpiece of Leo Hurwitz’s The Young Fighter, shown not only in Leo’s always-truthful ability to see what might otherwise be hidden.
+But also supported by the then-new ‘cinéma vérité’ style.
+This, in fact, was the first ‘cinéma vérité’ film.
+And, here we have Ray Drake, the young fighter, in real life.
 Ray Drake with a problem.

 Our narrator introduces us to Ray: “Maybe you’ve read about Ray Drake in the fight pages and if you look close, see him on television … anyway, here he is”:

 A boy in a hoodie appears on the screen doing an almost choreographed dance – prancing; practicing his punches as boxers do.
 He’s a young-faced kid, with a light-colored hoodie tied close around his face.
 Then, we see Ray in the training gym.
 Our narrator continues: “Here he is, middleweight, age 23, 5’10”, chest 39”, biceps 13 ½”.
 Record: 7 fights and 7 wins.”
 Now, Ray Drake is robed and in the ring; getting his foot-moves down; warming up for his next fight.